jramsey/hugo-project/content/post/day-8.md

 ---

 Started the day off with a win before 8 am.
 I was working on a lab to take an array and return a string with Oxford commas inserted.
-I finished the lab and had it passing tests the refactored and chopped two lines of code out of it.
+I finished the lab and had it passing tests then refactored and chopped two lines of code out of it.
 This made me happy.
 Original code:
 ```ruby
 def oxford_comma(array)